zengbing15/lumos_doc/docs/introduction/lumoscomponents.md

 ## Transaction Generator

-The CKB DApp mainly acts as a transaction generator that generates transactions with the support of **Common Scripts** corresponding to user requests.
+The CKB DApp mainly acts as a transaction generator that generates transactions with the support of **Common Scripts**.

 - **Common Scripts**: The common scripts component (`@ckb-lumos/common-scripts`) integrates known scripts on CKB.
 The scripts use a cell provider (the Lumos indexer or `transactionManager`) to collect cells and assemble transactions.
 Each script implements a specific  `TransactionSkeleton`  for building transactions that forms a unified workflow for transaction generation.